How to Manage Databases Effectively in cPanel

 4. Monitor Database Usage

-- Keep an eye on database size and usage limits set by your hosting provider.
+- Keep an eye on database size and usage to avoid exceeding hosting limits.

-- Use cPanel’s Metrics section to monitor resource usage and ensure your database isn’t exceeding limits.
+- Use cPanel’s Metrics section to monitor resource usage.

 Troubleshooting Common Database Issues

-Even with the best practices in place, you may encounter database-related issues.
+Even with proper management, you may encounter database-related issues.
 Here’s how to address some common problems:

 1. Database Connection Errors